miyako/4d-plugin-set-application-icon/README.md

 **Note:** probably not compatible with Windows XP which does not support PNG icons.

+Obviously you shouldn't modify your own icon at runtime.
+To simply change the icon of a window, consider [https://github.com/miyako/4d-plugin-midi].

 ##Platform

 | carbon | cocoa | win32 | win64 |